Online Bin Packing with Predictions: Introduction

-The problem has also been studied under the {\em advice complexity} model~\cite{BoyarKLL16,Mikkelsen16,ADKRR18}, in which the online algorithm has access to some error-free information on the input called {\em advice}, and the objective is to quantify the tradeoffs between the competitive ratio of the algorithm and the size of the advice (in terms of bits).
-It should be emphasized that such studies are only of theoretical interest, not only because the advice is assumed to have no errors, but also because it may encode {\em any} information, with no learnability considerations (i.e., it may be provided by an omnipotent oracle that knows the optimal solution).
+Online bin packing has also been studied under the {\em advice complexity} model~\cite{BoyarKLL16,Mikkelsen16,ADKRR18}, in which the online algorithm has access to some error-free information on the input called {\em advice}.
+The objective is to quantify the tradeoffs between the competitive ratio and the size of the advice (i.e., the number of bits in the binary encoding of the advice).
+For instance,~\cite{ADKRR18} showed that $O(1)$ advice bits suffice to improve the competitive ratio of the problem to $1.5+\epsilon$, for any constant $\epsilon>0$.
+We emphasize, however, that such studies are only of theoretical interest for two reasons: First, the advice is assumed to have no errors, and it is possible that a single bit flip gravely affects the competitive ratio; Second, the advice is assumed to encode {\em any} information, without any learnability considerations, and it may thus be provided by an omnipotent oracle that knows the optimal solution.
+To illustrate with an example, typical advice in the above works encodes information about the number of bins in the optimal offline packing that contain relatively large items (of size at least a third of the bin capacity) or relatively small items (less than a third of the bin capacity).

 Online bin packing was recently studied under an extension of the advice complexity model, in which the advice may be {\em untrusted}~\cite{DBLP:conf/innovations/0001DJKR20}.
-Here, the algorithm's performance is evaluated only at the extreme cases in which the advice is either error-free, or adversarially generated, namely with respect to its consistency and its robustness, respectively.
-The objective is to find Pareto-efficient algorithms with respect to these two metrics, as function of the advice size.
-However, this model is not concerned with the performance of the algorithm on typical cases in which the prediction does not fall in one of the two above extremes, does not incorporate the prediction error into the analysis, and does not consider the learnability of advice.
-In particular, even with error-free predictions, the algorithm of~\cite{DBLP:conf/innovations/0001DJKR20} has competitive ratio as large as 1.5.
+Here, the algorithm's performance is evaluated only at the extreme cases in which the advice is either error-free or adversarially generated, namely with respect to its consistency and its robustness, respectively.
+The objective is to find Pareto-efficient algorithms concerning these two metrics, as a function of the advice size.
+However, this model is not concerned with the algorithm's performance in typical cases in which the prediction does not fall in one of the two above extremes, does not incorporate the prediction error into the analysis, and does not consider the learnability aspects of the advice.
+In particular, even with error-free predictions, the algorithm of~\cite{DBLP:conf/innovations/0001DJKR20} has a competitive ratio as large as 1.5, whereas a single bit error may result in a competitive ratio that is as large as 6.